Obesity is a modifiable risk factor most closely associated with osteoarthritis.

 Laboratory findings are nonspecific:

 Erythrocyte sedimentation rate (ESR) typically within normal limits, Rheumatoid factor (RF) is negative, Antinuclear antibodies (ANAs) are not present.
-Synovial fluid (normal viscosity, color is clear and yellow, white blood cell counts typically <1000/mm3 to 2000/mm3, no crystals and negative cultures)
+Synovial fluid (normal viscosity, color is clear and yellow, white blood cell counts typically <1000/mm3 to 2000/mm3, usually no crystals and negative cultures)

 Radiographic “ABCDES” of osteoarthritis: